 While menopause is a normal life stage for women, symptoms such as hot flushes and night sweats can be distressing, and tend to be more severe following breast cancer treatment sometimes having a negative impact on emotional wellbeing and quality of life.
 Approximately 50% of women seek help for menopausal symptoms and research shows that many express a preference for non-hormonal treatments, particularly if this is following breast cancer treatment.

 It is with this in mind that a team including myself developed cognitive behavioural therapy (CBT) group and self-help interventions for well women and breast cancer patients to help develop coping strategies to reduce the negative impact of these symptoms.
-These interventions were evaluated in 2 randomised control trials, and found that women completing the CBT reported reduced interference with daily life as well as additional benefits to mood, sleep, and general quality of life.
+These interventions were evaluated in 2 randomised control treatment trials, a gold standard in research.
+Women participating in group CBT or self help were significantly more likely to report reduced interference of hot flushes and night sweats, improved coping strategies and had additional benefits for mood, sleep, and general quality of life.

-CBT is therefore an evidenced based intervention recommended as part of the National Institute of Clinical Excellence guidelines for Menopause and offers an alternative to women wishing to avoid medical treatments.
+CBT is an evidenced based intervention recommended as part of the National Institute of Clinical Excellence guidelines for Menopause and offers an alternative to women wishing to avoid medical treatments or who are unable to access HRT due to health status.

 As CBT Lead on the trials, I can offer: